Environmental Justice Outreach Summary

 Enhancing civic engagement.
 Increase the amount and quality of community engagement throughout the planning, development, and operation of our communities and City.

 EJ specific polices and actions.
-View the draft EJ policies and potential actions to bring about positive change and improvements to our communities.
+View the draft EJ policies and actions to bring about positive change and improvements to our communities.

 Attorney General Feedback on City's Plan

 On October 16, 2020, the Attorney General's Office provided this letter to the City of Santa Ana to serve as a resource and provide initial feedback on the City's General Plan Update.
 Subsequently, the City of Santa Ana responded to the Attorney General's letter on October 30, 2020.
 The City's response highlighted efforts made to engage EJ communities as well as to address the requirements of SB 1000.
 Attachments to the letter include changes made to the draft policies and implementation actions in response to the feedback provided by the Attorney General's letter dated October 16, 2020.

 - City Factsheet.
 Click here (English) or here (Spanish) for a brief overview of how the City is incorporating environmental justice into our General Plan.

 - EJ Background & Analysis.
 Click here to view the updated March 2021 Environmental Justice background and analysis for the General Plan Update.

 - CalEnviroScreen.
 Click on the following links from the State’s website to learn more about the latest version of the State’s data model (CalEnviroScreen 3.0), which was used by the City to identify and evaluate environmental justice communities in Santa Ana.

 - Combined map showing the overall results and individual maps by census tract for 20 different factors related to environmental hazards and vulnerable populations.

 - State website (English and Spanish) providing a comprehensive set of maps, links, and detailed discussion of the model and its results.

 - Factsheet published by the State of California.